nik-base/auto-tfs/README.md

 - Get Changes Count on SCM View
 - Revert All / Get All on SCM
 - Status with Get All and Sync buttons
-- Editor title icons for Compare (in code it self), get latest and open on server.
+- Editor title icons for Compare (in code itself), get latest and open on server.
 - Get latest of one or more files or folders (Recursive) or entire workspace.
 - Configurable Automatic operations.
 - Configurable confirmation of automatic operations.